osstotalsoft/nbb/README.md

 It is important to mention that NBB does not impose any kind of architecture.

 This repo contains a sample Microservices application decomposed around three bounded contexts: Contracts, Invoices and Payments.
-They are autonomous and the integration is based on events delivered with NATS.
+They are autonomous and the integration is based on events delivered with NATS Streaming.
 The sample application contains scripts for building CI / CD pipelines for docker-compose or kubernetes.

 The blocks